-More specifically, provision 404(a) of the SOX Act requires organizations to establish internal accounting controls and reporting methods, while section 404(b) requires external auditor oversight of firms’ internal control over financial reporting
+More specifically, provision 404(a) of the SOX Act requires organizations to establish internal accounting controls and reporting methods.
+Section 404(b) requires external auditor oversight of firms’ internal control over financial reporting.

 Companies with less than $75 million in market capitalizations have been permanently exempt from 404(b) since 2010, thanks to the Dodd Frank Act — a reprieve small businesses were granted for fear they wouldn’t be able to shoulder the burden of costs associated with compliance.

 Even if companies believe external audits can save them from the perils of fraud, they are still left with the frustrations associated with complying with Sarbanes-Oxley and other auditing requirements.

 Organizations have to keep pace with those changes and then change their own processes in order to meet those constantly evolving obligations.
 Read, “Your Auditors Care About These 8 Things”

 2. Keeping Pace When the Rules Are Always Changing Costs Time and Money

 It can in fact take a real toll on an organization’s resources.
 Without adequate staff, tools or technology, organizations might find themselves diverting resources away from business performance just to stay compliant.

 3. Technology Gets Outdated Quickly